 What is BORISHORSE?

-BORISHORSE is yet another variant if Dharma ransomware infection.
-The purpose of this malware is to stealthily infiltrate systems and to encrypt stored data.
-While doing so, BORISHORSE renames each compromised by file by appending victim's unique ID, developers' email address and ".BORISHORSE" extension (thus ransomware's name).
-For instance "1.jpg" would be renamed to something like "1.jpg.id[1E857D00-2271].[firstname.lastname@example.org].BORISHORSE".
-Additionally, BORISHORSE generates two files: "info.hta" (HTML application which displays a pop-up window) and "info.txt", dropping them on victim's desktop.
-BORISHORSE was firstly discovered by Raby.
+First discovered by Raby, BORISHORSE is yet another variant of the Dharma ransomware infection.
+The purpose of this malware is to stealthily infiltrate systems and encrypt stored data.
+In doing so, BORISHORSE renames each compromised file by appending the victim's unique ID, developer's email address and ".BORISHORSE" extension (hence the ransomware name).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: